Talentica/simpleblockchain/README.md

-# simpleblockchain
+# Simpleblockchain
-Simplified version of blockchain
+A framework to build blockchain applications.

 ## Build
 To build docker image use these steps